Popeck

-Popeck (born Judka Herpstu; 18 May 1936) is a French actor and stand-up comedian.
+Popeck (born Judka Herpstu; 18 May 1935) is a French actor and stand-up comedian.

+Early life

 The son of Jewish immigrants from Poland and Romania, Judka Herpstu was born in Paris.
-He was among the children saved from the Holocaust by the OSE, but his mother was murdered in Auschwitz.
+He was among the children saved from the Holocaust by the OSE, spending some time at Château de Chaumont, but his mother was murdered in Auschwitz.
+He was reunited with his father after two years at the Chateau.
 He studied acting at the Cours Simon and started his career on stage under the name Jean Herbert.

+Career

 In 1968, Herpstu created the character of Popeck, a grumpy Eastern-European immigrant dressed in a 3-piece suit, wearing a bowler hat and speaking French with a strong Yiddish accent.
-Sketches featuring Popeck made Herpstu known to the larger public, and the actor identified with his character so far as to finally adopt the name Popeck for himself in 1978.
+Sketches featuring Popeck made Herpstu known to the larger public, and the actor identified with his character so far as to adopt the name Popeck for himself in 1978.

-In addition to his work on stage, Popeck has acted in movies.
+Popeck has also acted in movies.
 He had a small role in Roman Polanski's The Pianist.